 6) Design the individual elements

-This step can be the most fun but also the most challenging; it is when you can unleash your creativity to create visual content that will attract your target audience.
+This step can be the most fun but also the most challenging.
+This is where you can unleash your creativity to create visual content that will attract your target audience.
 You can create anything from logos to blog content during this process.
 The primary purpose is to establish a solid brand identity for a company.

 Each element of the design process should influence the other regardless of whether it is text-based or visual.
-This can be complicated, since there are quite a few elements that companies need to keep in mind when trying to create a cohesive brand identity.
+This can be complicated.
+After all, there are quite a few elements that companies need to keep in mind when trying to create a cohesive brand identity.